Stability of Coassociative Conical Singularities: Conical singularities

-In \cite[Theorem 7.13]{Lotaycs} we prove a result for deformations of $N$ where the ambient $\GG_2$ structure on $M$ also varies.
+In \cite[Theorem 7.13]{Lotaycs} we proved a result for deformations of $N$ where the ambient $\GG_2$ structure on $M$ also varies.
 We see that we have to restrict our choice of perturbations of the $\GG_2$ structure as follows.

 \begin{dfn} Use the notation of Definition \ref{modulidfn}.
 By \cite[Proposition 6.19]{Lotaycs} there exists a neighbourhood $T_N$ of $N$ in $M$ which retracts onto $N$ and $H^3_{\text{dR}}(T_N)\cong H^3_{\text{cs}}(\hat{N})$, the third compactly supported cohomology group of $\hat{N}$.
-Thus, any closed positive 3-form $\varphi^{\prime}$ on $M$ defines a cohomology class $[\varphi^{\prime}|_{\hat{N}}]\in H^3_{\text{cs}}(\hat{N})$ and, moreover, if $[\varphi|_{\hat{N}}]\neq 0$ in $H^3_{\text{cs}}(\hat{N})$ there are \emph{no} nearby coassociative deformations of $N$.
-Therefore, we let $\mathcal{F}=\{(\varphi_f,g_{\varphi_f})\,:\,f\in B(0;\delta)\subseteq\R^r\}$ be a smooth $r$-dimensional family of closed $\GG_2$ structures on $M$, with $\varphi_{0}=\varphi$ and $[\varphi_{f}|_{\hat{N}}]=0$ for all $f\in B(0;\delta)$. \end{dfn}
+Thus, any closed positive 3-form $\varphi^{\prime}$ on $M$ defines a cohomology class $[\varphi^{\prime}|_{\hat{N}}]\in H^3_{\text{cs}}(\hat{N})$ and, moreover, if $[\varphi^{\prime}|_{\hat{N}}]\neq 0$ in $H^3_{\text{cs}}(\hat{N})$ there are \emph{no} nearby coassociative deformations of $N$.
+Therefore, we let $\mathcal{F}=\{(\varphi^f,g_{\varphi^f})\,:\,f\in B(0;\delta)\subseteq\R^r\}$ be a smooth $r$-dimensional family of closed $\GG_2$ structures on $M$, with $\varphi^{0}=\varphi$ and $[\varphi^{f}|_{\hat{N}}]=0$ for all $f\in B(0;\delta)$. \end{dfn}

-The obstruction space for the deformation problem where the ambient $\GG_2$ structure deforms in the family $\mathcal{F}$, suitably generalised to include the possibility that the cones at the singularities vary in the family $\mathcal{C}$, is contained in $\mathcal{O}(N,\mu,\mathcal{C})$.
-Therefore, if $\mathcal{O}(N,\mu,\mathcal{C})=\{0\}$, for any sufficiently small perturbation of the $\GG_2$ structure $(\varphi,g_{\varphi})$ in $\mathcal{F}$ we obtain a corresponding CS deformation of $N$ which is coassociative with respect to the new $\GG_2$ structure.
-Thus, we have the following corollary using \cite[Theorem 7.13]{Lotaycs}.
+The obstruction space for the deformation problem where the ambient $\GG_2$ structure deforms in the family $\mathcal{F}$, suitably generalized to include the possibility that the cones at the singularities vary in the family $\mathfrak{C}$, is contained in $\mathcal{O}(N,\mu,\mathfrak{C})$.
+Therefore, if $\mathcal{O}(N,\mu,\mathfrak{C})=\{0\}$, for any sufficiently small perturbation of the $\GG_2$ structure $(\varphi,g_{\varphi})$ in $\mathcal{F}$ we obtain a corresponding CS deformation of $N$ which is coassociative with respect to the new $\GG_2$ structure.
+Thus, we have the following result using \cite[Theorem 7.13]{Lotaycs}.

 \begin{thm} Use the notation of Definitions \ref{modulidfn} and \ref{G2familydfn} and Theorem \ref{maindefthm}.
-If\/ $\mathcal{O}(N,\mu,\mathcal{C})=\{0\}$, there exists $\delta_0\in(0,\delta)$ such that, if $f\in B(0;\delta_0)$, then there exists a CS deformation $N_f$ of $N$ in $T_N$ with $s$ singularities with rate $\mu$, modelled on cones in $\mathcal{C}$, which is coassociative with respect to $\varphi_f$. \end{thm}
+If\/ $\mathcal{O}(N,\mu,\mathfrak{C})=\{0\}$, there exists $\delta_N\in(0,\delta)$ such that, if $f\in B(0;\delta_N)$, then there exists a CS deformation $N^f$ of $N$ in $T_N$ with $s$ singularities with rate $\mu$, modelled on cones in $\mathfrak{C}$, which is coassociative with respect to $\varphi^f$. \end{thm}